 Your GP will examine your knee and ask questions about the swelling and how you’re feeling.

 You'll usually get a diagnosis from your GP without any further tests.
 However, in some cases you might have an ultrasound scan or MRI scan.
-This is to rule out other causes, eg deep vein thrombosis (DVT) or an aneurysm (a bulge in a blood vessel), or to check the extent of the cyst.
+This is to rule out other causes – for example, deep vein thrombosis (DVT), a tumour or an aneurysm (a bulge in a blood vessel), or to check the extent of the cyst.

 A child may be referred to a specialist paediatric orthopaedic surgeon if there’s the possibility of an underlying joint disease.

+In some cases, a cyst may develop in a healthy knee.
+This type is called a primary Baker’s cyst and is more common in younger people.
 You're more likely to develop Baker's cyst if you have an underlying problem with your knee.
-The most common cause of Baker’s cyst in adults is osteoarthritis and rheumatoid arthritis.
+This is known as a secondary Baker’s cyst.
+The most common cause of Baker’s cyst in adults is osteoarthritis, caused by wear and tear of the joints, and rheumatoid arthritis, caused by the immune system.

 Other possible causes of Baker’s cyst include a sports-related injury such as: